alanqchen/FEHRobot/docs/source/PIDdeepDive.rst

 profiles are generated for every movement.
 This is because the RPS has a large delay that negatively impacts the accuracy of the error, especially as the robot moves.
-To solve this, trajectory profiles are generated in matlab, using the code shown in :doc:`mat_trajGen`.
+To solve this, trajectory profiles are generated in MATLab, using the code shown in :doc:`mat_trajGen`.
 Then the Proteus will read the profile file in the SD card, and store the reference values in an 2D array, which will be compared to in real time.
 Each trajectory profile outputted has the same format: